tiagomms/xr-portfolio/_posts/2023-08-28-xr-design-fellowship-module-02-post-assign.md

 ### Next steps

+- Perform an actual test with gaze & pinch (I have a quest 2 so my testing was always flawed)
 - Add initial app menu to click on AppMarks and start app
 - Procedure to put an app back in the bowl
 - Scale buttons, and virtual bowl appropriately depending on how far the user is (using something like [Size Calculator](https://sizecalc.com))